alletsbckwrds/80211s_Manager/README.md

 ## Issues
 This is really just a small draft of a script, it's really just meant to save some time.<br/>
 One issue is that it saves the password in clear text, another is that the password cannot contain certain characters (due to my decision of scripting in bash)
+## Todo
+I honestly should've used Python or some other language.. so i might re-write it in the future.